 Delicious served with some fragrant Basmati rice or naan bread.
 Top with some fresh coriander for a professional finish.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use a jug to measure liquids; chop using bridge/claw safely; use the hob (with adult supervision); season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use a jug to measure liquids; use weighing scales; cut using bridge/claw technique safely; use the hob (with adult supervision); season to taste.

 Measuring jug, measuring cups and spoons, weighing scales, knife, chopping board, large saucepan or casserole dish, wooden spoon.